hashicorp/boundary-ui/ui/admin/README.md

 run `a11yAudit()` after [specific helper actions](tests/test-helper.js#L26), like visit, click, and fillIn.
 Our a11y tests have their own pnpm commands:

-* `pnpm test-ally` runs a11y tests for light and dark mode
+* `pnpm test-a11y` runs a11y tests for light and dark mode
-* `pnpm test-ally:light` runs a11y tests just for light mode
+* `pnpm test-a11y:light` runs a11y tests just for light mode
-* `pnpm test-ally:dark` runs a11y tests just for dark mode
+* `pnpm test-a11y:dark` runs a11y tests just for dark mode

 #### Light vs Dark Mode A11y Tests